 Internships and Apprenticeships

-Interns and apprentices at S&S Homestead Farm are most often graduate students in agronomy, ecological agriculture, nutritional science, pharmacognosy, landscape architecture and related fields who want to learn about sustainable food production through biodynamic farming methods, and carry out guided, individualized research.
-Interns also make important contributions to the development of farm infrastructure, such as a strawbale house
+Interns and apprentices at S&S Homestead Farm are undergraduate and graduate students in agronomy, ecological agriculture, nutritional science, pharmacognosy, landscape architecture and related fields who want to learn about sustainable food production through biodynamic farming methods, and carry out guided, individualized research.
+Interns also make important contributions to the development of farm infrastructure, such as a strawbale house.

-Individualized programs, which will be developed by a guidance team consisting of the student, representatives of the student's academic department, WSU's Center for Sustaining Agriculture and Natural Resources (CSANR), and Henning Sehmsdorf (Adjunct Professor, CSANR, and farmer) will be implemented in two, complementary ways:
+Individualized programs, which will be developed by a guidance team consisting of the student, representatives of the student’s academic department (if applicable), and Henning Sehmsdorf (Adjunct Professor, WSU and Huxley College, and farmer) will be implemented in two, complementary ways:

-• Guided farm work emphasizing the practices of biodynamic agriculture, including integration of animals, flowers and vegetables; composting; soil preparation; seeding and transplanting; weed and pest control; irrigation; harvesting; processing and marketing.
+• Guided farm work emphasizing the philosophy and practices of biodynamic agriculture, including integration of animals, flowers and vegetables; composting; soil preparation; seeding and transplanting; weed and pest control; irrigation; harvesting; processing and marketing.

 • Independent readings, as well as on-farm research or applied projects as appropriate.
 Interns are expected to keep reflective journals, write reports on their readings and discuss their work at weekly farm seminars.
 A final, comprehensive project or demonstration will be evaluated by the guidance team.